 Leading companies are taking a stand on global issues, promoting employees online, sharing provocative thought leadership, and developing inclusive workforces.

-It is no wonder that T-Mobile is on Fortune's list of the 100 Best Places To Work for 2019.
-T-Mobile accepts you for who you are, so that's cool.
+It is no wonder that T-Mobile is on Fortune's list of the 100 Best Places To Work for a third straight year in 2020.
+T-Mobile accepts you for exactly who you are, and that's cool.
 Inclusivity all the way.
-Thanks T-Mobile.
+Thanks Team Magenta❤️

 Virgin describes itself as a “family” that is united around around a belief system and values.
 Branson has created an environment that promotes strong relations, responsibility, and fun.
 This culture attracts talented, ambitious people that convene around social activities, company sponsored trips, and parties to deliver high performance.